Schefkin/jack-game-example/README.md

 This is a simple puzzle game coded in Jack programming language as an assigment from the book "The Elements of Computing Systems"

-Run the game by compiling all the files in Mazing folder using online Jack compiler found in `https://nand2tetris.github.io/web-ide/compiler`
+Run the game by compiling all the files in Mazing folder using online Jack compiler found in `https://nand2tetris.github.io/web-ide/compiler`, then press run

 ![](https://github.com/Schefkin/jack-game-example/blob/main/showcase.gif)